rabidanubis-swade/AnubisSWADE/content/Cultures/Deltan/Sa (Slave Girl).md

 ### Subtypes of Sa

 #### Sa-Rig
 Temple Slave, typically much more prestigious than being a regular slave.
-They are considered somewhat holy due to being chosen by the Temple of the Twin Goddesses.
+They are considered somewhat holy due to being chosen by the [[Temple of the Twin Goddesses]].

 #### Sa-Ur
 Maid of high trust, personal attendant.